Would you like to see your kids playing outside your own house? Would you like to meet neighbours and build support networks in your community?

 How about a street party instead?

-We will be holding two informal and free information sessions as follows:
+We will be holding informal and free information sessions in January, February and March 2020.

-More information sessions will be held in 2020.
-Dates TBC.
-Sign up to our mailing list to be notified.
+Sign up to our mailing list to be notified of future dates.

 Deadline for playing out sessions from March 2020 onwards: 6th January 2020